github/gh-net/README.md

 sudo gh net start
 ```

-> Note: `sudo` privileges are required to bind to network sockets on your machine.
+> ⚠️ Note: If you set a `passphrase` for your `SSH` keys, you will need to pass `--gui false` CLI option, otherwise you won't be able to connect.
+This will be fixed in future releases.

 This will provide codespace selection dialog: